 Man, it was like a really slow process of recovery.
 Literally I didn’t leave my house for four months…

 Not literally literally, but… I would go surf, and I’d park as far away as… I felt like I was gonna have a panic attack if someone came up and talked to me.
 It was bizarre — I couldn’t listen to music, I felt like I’d get trapped in the song.
 It’s just so bizarre.
 I would go surfing and surf as far away from anyone as possible.
-Couldn’t go to a grocery store, couldn’t do anything else, pretty much that’s all I’d do is go surf where I knew I wouldn’t see anyone.
+Couldn’t go to a grocery store, couldn’t do anything else, pretty much all I’d do is go surf where I knew I wouldn’t see anyone.
 My wife — girlfriend at the time — couldn’t have friends over, I would have a panic attack if she had friends over.
 It was a really slow process coming out of that — it was terrifying going on my first trip.
 And then… I just kept doing therapy and figuring it out.
 I very rarely feel like I’m on the brink of a panic attack these days —very rarely.

 "I very rarely feel like I’m on the brink of a panic attack these days"